miking-lang/miking/README.md

 ()
 ```

 Types can be expressed in MCore programs, but they are currently not checked.
-For instance, `double` function can be written as
+For instance, the `double` function can be written as

 ```
 let double = lam x:Int. muli x 2 in